wp-plugins/bulletproof-security/readme.txt

 5. BulletProof Security - Login Security and Monitoring page

 == Changelog ==

+= .49.5 =
+* Reverting: Brute Force Login Protection code is now optional/Bonus Code again
+* BPS will not automatically add this code as standard code in the root .htaccess file
+* The Brute Force Login Protection Custom Code text box will remain for folks who can use this code on their websites.
+* See the BPS Whats New page for more details
+* Enjoy!

 = .49.4 =
 * Code Mod to Brute Force Login Protection code to allow for the widest possible range of compatibility